rzoeb/Japanese_Flash_Cards/README.md

 3. **Configure your settings:**
    - Select your preferred Gemini model from the dropdown
-   - Choose flashcard type: "Vocabulary" or "Kanji"
+   - Choose flashcard type: "Vocabulary", "Kanji", or "Grammar"
-   - For Vocabulary mode: Toggle example images on/off for enhanced accuracy
+   - For all modes: Toggle example images on/off for enhanced accuracy (Vocabulary: 3 examples, Kanji: 1 example, Grammar: 2 examples)
    - Optionally enable custom instructions and add specific guidance for the AI (e.g., "Focus on business vocabulary" or "Include more context from surrounding sentences")

 4. Upload one or more textbook images containing Japanese vocabulary (JPG, JPEG, PNG)